tgi-io/tgi-core/spec/README.md

 ```
 #### METHODS
 #### modelConstructor
-<p>This is a reference to the constructor function to create a new model</p>
+This is a reference to the constructor function to create a new model

 #### validate
-<p>check valid object state then extend to presentation contents</p>
+check valid object state then extend to presentation contents

 &nbsp;<b><i>callback is required -- see integration:</i></b>
 ```javascript
 new Presentation().validate();